benoitc/gunicorn/docs/source/deploy.rst

     [Socket]
     ListenStream=/run/gunicorn.sock
     # Our service won't need permissions for the socket, since it
-    # inherits the file descriptor by socket activation
+    # inherits the file descriptor by socket activation.
-    # only the nginx daemon will need access to the socket
+    # Only the nginx daemon will need access to the socket:
     SocketUser=www-data
+    SocketGroup=www-data
-    # Optionally restrict the socket permissions even more.
+    # Once the user/group is correct, restrict the permissions:
-    # SocketMode=600
+    SocketMode=0660

     [Install]
     WantedBy=sockets.target